Dog Adoption Application - SOFA STATUS ONLY

 Base assigned to:

-If married and both active duty, what is the likelihood that either or both of you would be deployed in the next 12 months (explain)?
+If mil to mil (married and both active duty), what is the likelihood that either or both of you would be deployed in the next 12 months (explain)?
 If you would both deploy at the same time, who would look after any pets you have?

-If Married (not dual military) is the dependent spouse employed and if yes, how many hours per week?
+If Married and not mil to mil, is the dependent spouse employed and if yes, how many hours/week?

 If you are a SINGLE Military Member, what is the likelihood that you will be deployed in the next 12 months and who would be responsible for caring for a pet in the event that you do deploy or go on a long TDY while stationed in Japan (please be specific)?